:ALL-PATHS, a path fails if any of

 its branches fails.

 :ALL-PATHS accepts two paths.
-It first queries path1
+It first queries path1.
+If path1

 fails, :ALL-PATHS succeeds by default.